mybayern1974/packer/website/source/docs/builders/vagrant.html.md

 Required:

-`base_image` (string) - URL of the vagrant box to use, or the name of the vagrant box.
-For example, `hashicorp/precise64` or my-company-box `https://boxes.company.com/my-company.box` are valid source boxes.
+`source_box` (string) - URL of the vagrant box to use, or the name of the vagrant box.
+For example, `hashicorp/precise64` or `https://boxes.company.com/my-company.box` are valid source boxes.
+If using a URL like the latter example above, you will also need to provide a `box_name`.

 Optional: